 Yesterday was the hottest and most humid day of the summer, and the bees were feeling it big time.

-Hive #1 already has a screened inner cover and a ventilator rim to help with ventilation, but it looks like it could use a screened bottom board too.
+The hive already has a screened inner cover and a ventilation rim to help with ventilation, but it looks like it could use a screened bottom board too.
 I’m building one today and hope to have it installed soon.
-Hive #2, the foundationless hive, has a screened bottom board and it looked like this at the same time Hive #1 was bearding this morning.
+My foundationless hive has a screened bottom board and it looked like this at the same time Hive #1 was bearding this morning.